Geometric Entropy and Retrieval Phase Transitions in Continuous Thermal Dense Associative Memory: Statistical Mechanics of Retrieval

 The volume $\Omega(\bm{\phi})$ is proportional to the surface area of an $(N-M)$-sphere with radius $R = \|\mathbf{x}_{\perp}\|$, giving:

 In the large $N$ limit, discarding $\phi$-independent constants:

 For a single memory as $N \to \infty$, the entropy density becomes:

 This expression holds for a single microstate with alignment $\phi$.
 This dependence is purely geometric and does not involve any kernel-specific assumptions.
+This kernel-independence is not specific to the two kernels studied here; it follows from the replica derivation in Appendix~A, where the Hamiltonian factors out of the microscopic integral over the $N$-sphere.
+The remaining configuration volume $\Omega$ depends only on the spherical geometry and never references any kernel.
+The only requirement is single-pattern dominance~(\ref{eq:dens_red}), which is a condition on the retrieval regime, not on the kernel choice.
 In the thermal setting, under the replica symmetry ansatz, the system occupies a cloud of states centered at a point with alignment $\phi$ to the target pattern.
 We characterize this cloud by the self-overlap parameter:

 which measures the cloud's tightness on the $N$-sphere: as $T \to 0$, the cloud collapses to a point ($q \to 1$); as $T \to \infty$, it spreads over the sphere ($q \to 0$).
 The quantity $1-q$ gives the variance of fluctuations about the mean state.